mintic-ai/ephemeral/docs/architecture/decisions/001-typescript-choice.md

 ## Decision

-We will use **TypeScript 5.3+** as the primary development language for the Docker On-Demand system.
+We will use **TypeScript 5.3+** as the primary development language for the Ephemeral system.

 ## Rationale